yanndaniel0027/MU5MES01-2020/INSTALL.md

 FEniCS is not distributed for Windows boxes.
 For Windows 10, the preferred option is the [Windows subsystem for linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10): install the Ubuntu distribution, then refer to the section above.

-If you do not want to install the WSL, you can create Ubuntu virtual machine.
+If you cannot install the WSL, you will need to create Ubuntu virtual machine.
+Get in touch with your instructors in that case.

 ## Cloud-based installations
 You can run python programs jupyter notebooks and FEniCS on online servers.
 The basic service is free and can be a solution if all other installation systems fail.